Application startup

 Startup class

-class (which is named Startup
+The Startup class (which is named Startup just by convention) is where:

 The request handling pipeline is defined (

-method).[OPTIONAL] Configured services required by the app (
+Configuremethod).[OPTIONAL] Configured services required by the app (

 public class Startup